 Susan looks forward to consulting with you so that you will know your whole child.
 Her evaluation of your child will identify their strengths they can rely on to develop strong self-esteem, be resilient, and overcome challenges.

-Meredith Kimmel is a professional coach who holds a BS in Advertising from the University of Florida, a Masters in Accounting from Florida Atlantic University, and received professional coach training from the University of Miami.
+Meredith Kimmel is a Certified Professional Coach who holds a BS in Advertising from the University of Florida, a Masters in Accounting from Florida Atlantic University, and received Coach Training at the University of Miami.
+She also holds the PCC credential from the International Coaching Federation.
 Prior to becoming a professional coach, Meredith spent 15 years working as a wealth management/tax paralegal and an accountant.

 Meredith works with people to clarify their goals, accelerate their progress, and achieve results.
 She partners with people by truly listening to them and understanding their goals and desires.
 Ms. Kimmel’s practice focuses primarily on helping people achieve their career goals and helping people with their workplace relationships.
 She understands career challenges and knows how to help.
 Meredith will challenge you to reach your potential and ensure that you are working to achieve your goals.

 Coaching is different from therapy in that it is understood that the client has all of the answers to their questions/issues within them.
 The coach partners with the client to give the client the safe space and opportunity to explore and find the answers to their questions/issues.
 The coach comes from a place of curiosity and is free of judgment or agenda.
 The purpose of coaching is identifying goals, exploring why those goals are important, and creating the skill set, strategies, and tools necessary to achieve those goals.
 The goal of coaching is to make forward progress.